realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

-We can read it like this: a JSON `value` is either an object bracketed by curly braces, or an array bracketed by square braces. or a string, integer, float, etc.  In each of the productions, the right hand side specfies the expected sequence.
+We can read it like this: a JSON `value` is either an object bracketed by curly braces, or an array bracketed by square braces. or a string, integer, float, etc.  In each of the productions, the right hand side specifies the expected sequence.
 For example, the object is specified with the curly-bracket production.